cozy cottagecore movies to watch

 These cottagecore movies are reminders to slow down, to romanticize life’s little moments, to be gentle to ourselves, and to speak from a place of love and kindness.
 They are sparks of cottagecore energy, filled with peaceful pastoral scenes, heartfelt moments, and cozy cottages.

-Here are ten cottagecore movies to watch (and where to stream them).
+Here are twelve cottagecore movies to watch (and where to stream them).

 The Fellowship Of The Ring